olincollege/SoftSysLisperers/reports/report.md

  Number, Symbol, Sexpr, Qexpr, Expr, Lispy);
 ```

-Next, we create a virtual environment as well as the built-in functions for which our input and code lives in (defined in `lenv.c` for the virtual environment and `builtin.c` for the built-in functions)
+Next, we create a virtual environment as well as the built-in functions for which our input and code lives in (defined in `lenv.c` for the virtual environment and `builtin.c` for the built-in functions):

 ```C
 lenv* e = lenv_new();